3D-HGS: 3D Half-Gaussian Splatting: Introduction

+While 3D-GS benefits from employing 3D Gaussians, using a Gaussian kernel can be inefficient and lead to inaccuracies when modeling discontinuous functions, which are common in 3D scenes at object boundaries and texture-rich areas.
+As Fig.~\ref{fig:square}(a) shows, using Gaussian kernels leads to a Gibbs phenomenon with high peaks overshooting and undershooting the function value and non-vertical transitions (i.e. blurry edges).
+To address this problem, we propose the use of 3D-Half-Gaussian Splatting (3D-HGS), which employs a 3D-Half Gaussian as a novel reconstruction kernel.
+As seen in Fig.~\ref{fig:square}(b), using this kernel significantly reduces the Gibbs oscillatory effect and better fits the vertical discontinuities.
+This can be explained by the fact that Half-Gaussians have a higher content at higher frequencies than full Gaussians do (Fig.~\ref{fig:square} (c) and (d)).

+A pair of 3D half-Gaussians can be easily represented by adding the parameters of a vector normal to a plane splitting a 3D Gaussian through its center, and allowing each half to have different opacity values (Fig.~\ref{fig:HG}(b)).
+By introducing this plane, the kernel can efficiently capture high-frequency information at discontinuities, while preserving the essential characteristics of the original 3D Gaussian kernel (Fig.~\ref{fig:square}).
+This preservation is facilitated by the symmetric pairing of 3D Half-Gaussians, which also allows to seamlessly represent full 3D Gaussians (see for example the center Gaussian in Fig.~\ref{fig:square}(b)).

+Thus, the proposed 3D-Half-Gaussian kernel preserves the key parameters in the original {3D-GS} and provides the capability to be easily applied to existing 3D Gaussian kernel-based methods as a plug-and-play kernel.
+Our experiments (see Fig.~\ref{fig:comparisonHG} and section~\ref{sec:exp}) show that using the proposed 3D Half-Gaussian as the reconstruction kernel achieves state-of-the-art (SOTA) rendering quality performance on MipNeRF-360, Tanks\&Temples, and Deep Blending datasets, with similar or better rendering speed than the corresponding 3D Gaussian-based methods.

-Our main contributions are: (1) a new plug-and-play reconstruction kernel: the 3D Half-Gaussian, which can be used to improve the performance of 3D-GS existing methods without harming their rendering speed.
-(2) state-of-the-art reconstruction performance on various datasets with our proposed reconstruction kernel; our code will be available on our GitHub project page.
+Our main contributions are: (1) We introduce a novel plug-and-play reconstruction kernel, the 3D Half-Gaussian, designed to enhance the performance of 3D Gaussian Splatting (3D-GS).
+(2) Our proposed kernel achieves state-of-the-art novel view synthesis performance across multiple datasets without compromising rendering frame rate.
+(3) We demonstrate the versatility and effectiveness of our kernel by applying it to other state-of-the-art methods, showcasing its broad applicability.
+Our code will be available on our GitHub project page.

-\section{Related work}
+\section{Related Work}

-3D reconstruction and Novel View Synthesis (NVS) have long been pivotal goals within the field of computer vision.
-Notably, NeRFs have brought significant advancements in NVS, establishing a robust framework for synthesizing images from new viewpoints with unprecedented detail and realism.
-Recently, 3D-GS has emerged as a groundbreaking technique, setting new state-of-the-art (SOTA) benchmarks in this domain.
-In this section, we provide an overview of the historical and recent developments in 3D reconstruction and NVS, followed by a detailed analysis of 3D-GS, highlighting its methodologies, achievements, and impact on the field.
+3D reconstruction and Novel View Synthesis (NVS) have long been key goals in computer vision.
+NeRFs \cite{mildenhall2021nerf} have significantly advanced NVS, enabling highly realistic image synthesis from new viewpoints.
+More recently, 3D-GS has set new state-of-the-art benchmarks in this field.
+This section reviews both historical and recent developments in 3D reconstruction and NVS, with a detailed analysis of 3D-GS, its methods, achievements, and impact on the field.